henrysky/astroNN/docs/source/neuralnets/custom_layers.rst

 Dropout Layer for Bayesian Neural Network
 ---------------------------------------------

-Dropout Layer for Bayesian Neural Network is basically Keras's Dropout without `seed` and `noise_shape` support.
-Moreover, `BayesianDropout` layer will ignore Keras's learning phase flag, so the layer will always stays on.
+`BayesianDropout` is basically Keras's Dropout layer without `seed` and `noise_shape` arguement support.
+Moreover, the layer will ignore Keras's learning phase flag, so the layer will always stays on even in prediction phase.

 Dropout Layer for Bayesian Neural Network can be imported by